ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 One way of enforcing unit test coverage with a project on GitHub is to use ``codecov.io`` to enforce minimum patch (and optionally project) coverage.
-Because this app is already available to the `Ansys Organization
-<https://github.com/ansys>`_, you can simply add a ``codecov.yml`` file to the root
-directory of your repository.
+Because this app is already available to the `Ansys GitHub organization`_, you can simply add a ``codecov.yml`` file to the root directory of your repository.
 This example file provides a sample configuration:

 .. code:: yaml